-TIGER will be the 5th performance in my life long project The Unreliable Bestiary.
-I’m making a performance for each letter of the alphabet, each letter represented by an endangered animal or habitat.
+TIGER was the 5th performance in my life long project The Unreliable Bestiary.
+We are making a performance for each letter of the alphabet, each letter represented by an endangered animal or habitat.
 So far my collaborators and I have made MONKEY, ELEPHANT, WOLF, and BEAR.
 We’ve set the performances in sites that reflect the particular animal’s story – or at least the story of our human relationship with the animal.
 Go here for all the juicy details about The Bestiary.

 O.k., sounds fine.
-What does any of this have to do with tigers?
+What does the Mississippi have to do with tigers?
 And, while we’re at it, what do tigers have to do with the United States of America?

 I traveled to central India’s Pench National Park, the forest which inspired Kipling’s Jungle Book and one of India’s last sanctuaries for wild tigers.
 I spent six days at Pench.
 I didn’t see any tigers.
 This felt appropriate.
 There are more tigers kept as pets in Texas than there are tigers remaining in the wild.